OSH Answers Fact Sheets

 Workers most at risk are those with occupations that require them to work in sealed buildings including those workers who maintain water cooling towers in air conditioning systems.

-Some outdoor occupations should be considered at risk as well.
-Soil disturbed by bulldozing and areas where surface or aerosolized water discharge occurs can cause the exposure to the microorganism responsible for Legionnaires' disease.
+Some outdoor occupations may be considered at risk as well.
+Soil disturbed in areas where surface or aerosolized water discharge occurs has the potential to cause exposure to the microorganism.

 How can we prevent Legionnaire's disease?

 The likelihood of Legionella infection can be best reduced by good engineering practices in the operation and maintenance of air and water handling systems.
+In all cases, follow the manufacturer's instructions for operation, cleaning, and maintenance.
 Cooling towers and evaporative condensers should be inspected and thoroughly cleaned at least once a year.
 Corroded parts, such as drift eliminators, should be replaced.
 Algae and accumulated scale should be removed.
-These measures will not only control the growth of germs, but will also maintain operating efficiency.
+These measures will not only control the growth of bacteria, but will also maintain operating efficiency.
 During cleaning operations in confined spaces, safety procedures for entry into confined spaces should be applied.

 Cooling water should be treated constantly.
 Ideally, an automatic water treatment system should be used that continuously controls the quality of the circulating water.